 The type of testing done depends on the age of the patient.
 DNA testing can be used for prenatal diagnosis or to confirm a diagnosis of the sickle cell genotype.
 Screening of neonates is available in most US states and involves hemoglobin electrophoresis.
 Screening and diagnosis in children and adults involve examination of the peripheral smear, hemoglobin solubility testing, and hemoglobin electrophoresis.

 The sensitivity of prenatal diagnosis has been greatly improved with the availability of PCR (polymerase chain reaction) technology.
 It is recommended for families at risk for sickle cell (eg, couples with medical or family histories of anemia or of suggestive ethnic background).
-DNA samples can be obtained by chorionic villus sampling Chorionic Villus Sampling Genetic evaluation is part of routine prenatal care and is ideally done before conception.
-The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more at 10 to 12 weeks' gestation.
+DNA samples can be obtained by chorionic villus sampling Chorionic Villus Sampling All procedures used to diagnose genetic disorders, except ultrasonography, are invasive and involve slight fetal risk.
+If testing detects a serious abnormality, the pregnancy can be terminated... read more at 10 to 12 weeks' gestation.
 Amniotic fluid can also be tested at 14 to 16 weeks.
 Diagnosis is important for genetic counseling.

 Universal testing is currently recommended and is frequently one of a battery of newborn screening tests.
 To distinguish between hemoglobin (Hb) F, S, A, and C, the recommended tests are hemoglobin electrophoresis using cellulose acetate or acid citrate agar, thin-layer isoelectric focusing, or hemoglobin fractionation by high performance liquid chromatography (HPLC).
 Repeat testing at age 3 to 6 months may be necessary for confirmation.
 Solubility testing for Hb S is unreliable during the first few months of life.

 Screening and diagnosis of children and adults